-50 ml and 100 ml in a cardboard box.
 Not all pack sizes may be marketed.

-6.6 Special precautions for the disposal of unused veterinary medicinal product or waste materials derived from the use of such products Page 8 of 9
+6.6.
+Special precautions for the disposal of unused veterinary medicinal products or waste materials derived from the use of such products

 Any unused veterinary medicinal product or waste materials derived from such veterinary medicinal products should be disposed of in accordance with local requirements.